P13: Story Mastery - Edit Well

 Your story isn’t just unfolding; you’re actively writing it.
 Events happen, but meaning doesn’t come prepackaged—that’s on you to shape.

-The most powerful line in your story isn’t behind you.
+Takeaway: The most powerful line in your story isn’t in the past.
 It’s the one you write next.

 You’re not locked into a single, unchanging version of yourself.
-Ask yourself not “Who am I?” but “Who am I becoming?”
+Instead of asking yourself “Who am I?” ask “Who am I becoming?”

 Editing your story opens doors to release outdated roles, worn-out scripts, and old labels that no longer fit.